Banedb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-'chmod -- reference=olleh hello' mirrors the file olleh's permission settings on hello 'chmod -R ugo+x' gives execution permission to all subdirectories of current directory to the owner, group and other users 'mkdir -m751 my_dir' creates a new directory my_dir with permissions 751
+'chmod -- reference=olleh hello' mirrors the file olleh's permission settings on hello 'chmod -R ugo+x' gives execution permission to all subdirectories of current directory to the owner, group and other users 'mkdir -m751 my_dir' creates a new directory my_dir with permissions 751 'chgrp school hello' changes group owner for the file hello to school